Paul Ricca: Ricca and Giancana

 As the 1950s began, Ricca started passing more of the responsibility for the day-to-day operation of the Outfit to Accardo.
-However, in 1957 Ricca suddenly told Accardo that he wanted Sam Giancana, a Ricca protégé, to take Accardo's position.
-Accardo was facing tax evasion charges and Ricca allegedly wanted him to disappear from public view.
+However, in 1957, Ricca suddenly told Accardo that he wanted Sam Giancana, a Ricca protégé, to take Accardo's position.
+Accardo was facing tax evasion charges, and Ricca allegedly wanted him to disappear from public view.

 Although unhappy about the demotion, Accardo accepted it, joining Ricca in semi-retirement.
-However, it was understood that Giancana had to get Accardo and Ricca's approval for all major transactions, particularly hits.
+However, it was understood that Giancana had to get Accardo and Ricca's approval for all significant transactions, particularly hits.
 By staying in the background, Ricca and Accardo avoided further imprisonment far longer than Capone had.

-As Ricca aged, Accardo began to make more of the high level decisions, ultimately pushing Giancana out in favor of Sam Battaglia in 1966.
+As Ricca aged, Accardo began to make more high-level decisions, ultimately pushing Giancana out in favor of Sam Battaglia in 1966.

 Later years

 In 1957, the federal government charged Ricca with illegally entering the United States under the alias Paul Maglio.
-Three years earlier, the government had located the real Paul Maglio in Chicago and now brought him to testify against Ricca, whose citizenship was revoked.
+Three years earlier, the government had located the real Paul Maglio in Chicago and brought him to testify against Ricca, whose citizenship was revoked.
 Although the government won a deportation order, it was later overturned.

 In 1959, Ricca was convicted of tax evasion and sentenced to nine years in federal prison.
 After serving 27 months of his sentence, Ricca was released.
 In 1965, Ricca was again indicted for tax evasion.
 In court, Ricca maintained that his total income for 1963, $80,159, was earned at the race track.
 Ricca was eventually acquitted.

-Ricca died of a heart attack on October 11, 1972 at St. Luke's Hospital in Chicago.
+Ricca died of a heart attack on October 11, 1972, at St. Luke's Hospital in Chicago.
 He is buried at Queen of Heaven Cemetery in Hillside, Illinois.